 ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

-Cloud migration is the process of moving applications, infrastructure, data, and other workloads from on-premises locations — such as company data centers — to cloud environments, or from one cloud to another.
-In common usage, “cloud migration” most often refers to the former activity, that is, on-prem-to-cloud transitions, but cloud-to-cloud moves are increasingly important, too.
+Cloud migration is the process of moving applications, infrastructure, data, and other workloads from on-premises locations—such as company data centers—to cloud environments, or from one cloud to another.
+The term is most commonly used to describe on-premises-to-cloud transitions, but cloud-to-cloud moves are increasingly important, too.

 No matter the particular cloud environments or workloads involved, the goal of every migration strategy is essentially the same: to deliver some combination of increased operational scalability, flexibility, performance, and cost savings compared to the previous setup.

-Cloud migration lets organizations grow beyond such limits imposed by their on-site data centers and the assets housed within them.
-For example, a cloud migration plan may be designed to enable more resilient disaster recovery than possible with self-hosted infrastructure, or to dependably deliver real-time SaaS collaboration applications to an increasingly remote workforce, instead of hosting business apps on-site.
+Cloud migration lets organizations grow beyond such limits imposed by their on-site datacenters and the assets housed within them.
+For example, a cloud migration plan may be designed to enable more resilient disaster recovery than would be possible with self-hosted infrastructure, or to dependably deliver real-time SaaS collaboration applications to an increasingly remote workforce, instead of hosting business apps on-site.

 With proper cloud migration planning and the right supporting solution services, a cloud migration strategy can set organizations up for more sustainable, cost-effective operations, with benefits across these main areas: